TOWARDS A HEALTHY, MULTIRACIAL DEMOCRACY

 The administrative branch is under assault — and so is democracy.

 Pulling back federal investment endangers jobs, infrastructure, health care, and education across the country.
-Gutting regulatory protections invites pollution, illness, and discrimination.
-Eliminating equity offices and targeting public servants for removal reveals the deeper agenda: to roll back civil rights, silence movements for justice, and erase Black history and other hard-won truths.
+Gutting regulatory protections degrades our quality of life, inviting pollution, illness, and discrimination.
+Eliminating equity offices and targeting public servants for removal reveals the deeper agenda: to roll back civil rights, silence movements for justice, sell public lands into private hands, and erase Black history and other hard-won truths.

-This is not just policy — it’s a coordinated hallowing out of American democracy.
+This is not just policy — it’s a coordinated effort to weaken the public institutions that make democratic governance possible.
 By weakening the administrative branch, extremists aim to strip Congress of its ability to govern, destabilize the economy, concentrate wealth, and crush the promise of a multiracial democracy.

-But there’s a force they didn’t count on: federal workers.
+But there’s a force they didn’t count on: federal workers and the communities they serve.

 OUR TEAM